rheehot/TIL-23/DailyLog/dailylog.md

 - 2020.07.12 : made plans for cs study and detail plans to go US

 - 2020.07.13 : focused unity native plugin works

+- 2020.08.17 : studied a cocoapod release process and iOS UI and MC